RustCrypto/traits/block-cipher-trait/README.md

 ![Rust Version][rustc-image]
 [![Build Status][build-image]][build-link]

-Traits which define functionality of block ciphers.
+Traits which define functionality of [block ciphers].

+See [RustCrypto/block-ciphers] for implementations which use this trait.

 [Documentation][docs-link]